JuhoJoona/http-server/readme.md

 - Built with modern C++17 features
 - Inspired by high-performance web servers like nginx
+- **Cross-platform design** with automatic platform detection
-- Uses kqueue for efficient event handling on Unix-like systems
+- Uses epoll (Linux) and kqueue (macOS/BSD) for optimal performance on each platform

 ---